ezrashim/park_relm/README.md

 - The ability to rate the park and to create comment on it.
 - An email is sent to the creator of a park when a new review is posted about it.
 - The ability to upvote or downvote a review.
 A user can only upvote or downvote once and can change their vote from up to down.
 This feature utilizes AJAX so that a complete page reload isn't necessary.
 - The ability to upload a profile photo (developed with Carrierwave).
-A default photo is used if the user does not upload one.
+A default profile photo is used if the user does not upload one.
 - The ability to search for parks.
 - A sign up and authentication system for users (developed with Devise).
 - An admin role.
 Admins are able to delete comments or items if they are deemed to be inappropriate.
 Access to some pages are restricted to the admin role.